Have you been enduring horrendous buffering times? Speed up your Netflix stream today.

 However, say you run into the same problem in your own home.
 That’s when you have the power to do something about it – this is especially relevant if you’ve got multiple people downloading under the same roof.

 Where possible, pause downloads on all other devices under the same Wi-Fi connection as your Netflix streaming device.
 If you’re watching Netflix on your Smart TV, close your laptop, put your PS4 into rest mode, anything that will free up bandwidth for your Netflix stream.
 If you’re already experiencing connection delays, this should show some improvements to speed almost immediately.

 Sure, it might not be the quickest or cheapest way to improve your streaming experience, but upgrading your broadband service is typically the most effective means of ironing out your Netflix woes.

 Speeding up Netflix on your gaming consoles

 Most consoles, like the PS4 and Xbox One, will benefit greatly when connected to directly to your modem (as mentioned above).
 Unfortunately, the Nintendo Switch doesn’t feature an Ethernet port out of the box, though you can purchase a separate Ethernet adaptor that connects to the Switch dock’s USB port and allows for a hard-wired connection.

 If you’ve attempted connecting your Xbox One with an Ethernet cable and haven’t noticed an improvement in your stream, try these easy steps.

-Check the status of Xbox Live:
+How do I check the status of my Xbox Live?